Form 8880: Your Retirement Saver’s Credit Guide for American Expats

 Age and Status Requirements

-- Age: Must be at least 18 years old by December 31st of the tax year
+• Age: You must be 18 years old or older by December 31st of the tax year

-- Student status: Cannot be a full-time student for five or more months during the year
+• Student status: You cannot be a full-time student for five or more months during the year

-- Dependency: Cannot be claimed as a dependent on anyone else’s tax return
+• Dependency: You cannot be claimed as a dependent on anyone else’s tax return

-Remember that traditional IRA or 401(k) contributions reduce your AGI, potentially moving you into a higher credit bracket.
-This creates a double benefit—the deduction lowers your taxable income AND might qualify you for a larger credit.
+Traditional IRA or 401(k) contributions reduce your AGI, potentially moving you into a higher credit bracket.
+This creates a double benefit: the deduction lowers your taxable income AND might qualify you for a larger credit.

 The credit is 50%, 20% or 10% of the first $2,000 ($4,000 if married filing jointly) that you contribute to eligible retirement accounts, making the maximum credit $1,000 ($2,000 if married filing jointly).

-Sarah, a single filer working in Singapore, has an AGI of $35,000 after taking the Foreign Earned Income Exclusion.
-She contributes $3,000 to her traditional IRA.
-Her credit calculation:
+Sarah, a single filer working in Singapore, has an AGI of $24,000 after taking the Foreign Earned Income Exclusion.
+She contributes $3,000 to her traditional IRA:

 Example 2: Entrepreneur Couple in Portugal